Nonsense verse: Other languages

 Russian nonsense poets include Daniil Kharms and Aleksey Konstantinovich Tolstoy, particularly his work under the pseudonym Kozma Prutkov, and some French exponents are Charles Cros and Robert Desnos.
 The best-known Dutch Nonsense poet is Cees Buddingh'.
 On Indian language Bengali Sukumar Roy is the pioneer of nonsense poems and is very famous for writing children's literature.
 Abol Tabol is the best collection of nonsense verse in Bengali language.

 Among German nonsense writers, Christian Morgenstern and Ringelnatz are the most widely known, and are both still popular, while Robert Gernhardt is a contemporary example.
 Morgenstern's "Das Nasobēm" is an imaginary being like the Jabberwock, although less frightful:

 The following observation by F.W.
 Bernstein has practically become a German proverb.

-Julio Cortázar, the Argentinian writer, was famous for playing with language in several works.
+Julio Cortázar, the Argentine writer, was famous for playing with language in several works.

+Besides the above, there is a special variation of Nonsense Verses called 颠倒歌 (upside down songs) in Chinese.
+They tend to make stuff happen the opposite way, for example: